Who are all the new national champions of 2018? - Cycling Weekly

 Costa Rica:

-Colombia: Sergio Luis Henao (Team Sky)
+Colombia: Sergio Henao (Team Sky)

+Croatia: Viktor Potocki (Ljubljana Gusto Xaurum) / Mia Radotic (BTC City Ljubljana)

-Cyprus: Alexandros Matsangos / Antri Christoforou (Cogeas – Mettler Pro Cycling Team)
+Cyprus: Alexandros Matsangos / Antri Christoforou (Cogeas-Mettler Pro Cycling Team)

+Czech Republic: Josef Černý (Elkov – Author) / Jarmila Machacova (Team Dukla Praha Women)

-Ethiopia:
+Ethiopia: / Selan Amha

 Guatemala: